ExMAG: Learning of Maximally Ancestral Graphs: Introduction

-Our approach proposes a formulation of MAG estimation within Mixed-Integer Nonlinear Programming (MINLP) in a dimension polynomial in the number of vertices, in contrast with the so-called extended formulations of \cite{chen2021integer,dash2025integer}, where the dimension is exponential in the number of vertices.
-While both the extended formulation of \cite{chen2021integer} and ours ensure that confounding factors are properly accounted for and the true underlying data-generating process is better represented by the model, our implementation scales further, from 4-5 stochastic processes in the extended formulation of \cite{chen2021integer} to 25 or more stochastic processes with the proposed compact formulation.
+Our approach proposes a formulation of MAG estimation within Mixed-Integer Quadratic Programming (MIQP).
+From the exponential set of constraints enforcing acyclicity, only those violated by a solution are iteratively added to the program in a lazy manner.
+As a result, the initial program is polynomial in the number of vertices, while the worst-case scenario with exponentially many constraints is avoided in many instances of the program.
+In contrast, the so-called extended formulations of \cite{chen2021integer,dash2025integer} have the dimension exponential in the number of vertices.
+While both the extended formulation of \cite{chen2021integer} and ours ensure that confounding factors are properly accounted for and the true underlying data are better represented by the model, our implementation scales further, from 4-5 variables in the extended formulation of \cite{chen2021integer} to 25 or more variables with the proposed compact formulation.